 For four decades since, Mayacamas has remained a source of classical, balanced, intense wines with an unmistakable rustic mountain character.

 In July 2013, Mayacamas was purchased by Charles Banks and his wife, Ali, in partnership with Jay Schottenstein and his son, Joey.
-Andy Erickson and Annie Favia will lead the winemaking and viticulture at the estate.
+Andy Erickson will lead the Estate’s winemaking, and Phil Coturri will oversee farming and vineyard development.

 “We are only the fourth owners in Mayacamas’ distinguished 124-year-old history.
 We are honored and grateful to become stewards of this unique property; truly a jewel in the crown that is Napa Valley.
 We are excited to continue the legacy that has been created at Mayacamas.” – CHARLES BANKS